Console

 • Always shows the row count — total rows when no search is active, filtered/total when searching

-• Case-insensitive matching
+• Case-insensitive matching across all patterns

 • Copy and Export respect the active search filter — only the filtered rows are included